Royal-lobster/Twitterclone/README.md

-# This twitter-clone is coded by Srujan.
+# This twitter-clone is coded by Srujan With React.
 ## Check out live version here
 https://royallobster-twitter-clone.web.app/